nginxinc/kubernetes-ingress/examples/custom-resources/service-insight/README.md

 To use the [Service Insight](https://docs.nginx.com/nginx-ingress-controller/logging-and-monitoring/service-insight/) feature provided by F5 NGINX Ingress Controller you must enable it by setting `serviceInsight.create=true` in your `helm install/upgrade...` command OR  [manifest](../../../deployments/deployment/nginx-plus-ingress.yaml) depending on your preferred installation method.

-In the following example we'll enable the Service Insight in the NGINX Ingress Controller using [manifests (Deployment)](../../../deployments/deployment/nginx-plus-ingress.yaml):
+The following example demonstrates how to enable the Service Insight for NGINX Ingress Controller using [manifests (Deployment)](../../../deployments/deployment/nginx-plus-ingress.yaml):

 ```yaml
 apiVersion: apps/v1